-Want to save money on your water bill?
+Want to save money on your water bill and have a positive impact on the environment?
 Discover the top ways to reduce water usage for home appliances like your washing machine, dishwasher and more!

 Between the shower, washing machine, faucets, toilet and dishwasher, the average American family uses more than 300 gallons of water every day at home, according to the EPA.
 That seems like a lot, doesn’t it?